zeqizhao12/zeqizhao12.github.io/_publications/2015-10-01-paper-title-number-3.md

 category: conferences
 permalink: /publication/2015-10-01-paper-title-number-3
-excerpt: 'This paper shows that the existence of distributive items like Mandarin mei, which enforce distributivity but do not require maximality, underscores the need to distinguish maximality from distributivity as a separate semantic property, as recently argued by Haslinger et al. (2025).'
+excerpt: 'This paper shows that the existence of distributive items like Mandarin _mei_, which enforce distributivity but do not require maximality, underscores the need to distinguish maximality from distributivity as a separate semantic property, as recently argued by Haslinger et al. (2025).'
 date: 2025-04-01
-venue: 'Journal 1'
+venue: 'Sinn und Bedeutung 29'
 slidesurl: 'http://academicpages.github.io/files/slides3.pdf'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
 citation: 'Zhao, Z (2025).
 How to reconcile maximal and non-maximal ‘every’.
 In Proceedings of